MichaIng/DietPi-Docs/docs/dietpi_tools.md

 === "Requires VPN Subscription"

     Although we enable forced encryption on all our BitTorrent clients, if you wish to ensure complete privacy and piece of mind for all your downloaded content, using a VPN is critical.
-    You can use any VPN provider you want, but DietPi-VPN specifiacally supports ProtonVPN and NordVPN.
+    You can use any VPN provider you want, but DietPi-VPN specifically supports ProtonVPN and NordVPN.

 === "Usage"